videojs/video.js/docs/guides/player-workflows.md

 });
 ```

-`remainingTime` will give you the seconds that are remaing in the video.
+`remainingTime` will give you the seconds that are remaining in the video.

 ```js
 var myPlayer = videojs('some-player-id');